Jeff Clark, Senior Analyst, GoldSilver

 The total supply of new silver each year is close to 1 billion ounces.
 Annual gold supply is currently around 120 million ounces.

 This makes it seem like the silver market is 8 times bigger than gold.
 But just the opposite is true, because of the huge difference in their price.
 Silver’s lower price makes the value of annual supply much smaller than gold’s.

 Each of these individual companies has a higher valuation than the entire annual supply of silver!
-Disney is 10 times bigger.
-Apple is 42 times bigger.
+Disney is over 15 times bigger.
+Apple is over 56 times larger.